Filipe Çelikkaya: Managerial career

 Çelikkaya's father once gave him a book called The Theory of Collective Sport, which shaped his coaching philosophy.
 One of his early roles was in S.L.
 Benfica's academy.
 He left alongside Bruno Lage to become his assistant at Al Ahli SC in the Qatar Stars League.
 He assisted Luís Castro at G.D.
 Chaves, Vitória de Guimarães and FC Shakhtar Donetsk.

 In 2020, Amorim became manager of Sporting CP and appointed Çelikkaya to the reserve team.
 During his four years at the club, 25 players graduated from the reserves to the first team, including Eduardo Quaresma and Geny Catamo.
 In May 2024, Çelikkaya left to pursue first-team opportunities.

 In December 2024, Çelikkaya rejected an offer from Beşiktaş J.K. of the Turkish Süper Lig, who had sacked Giovanni van Bronckhorst.
 On 8 January 2025, he was hired as an assistant to Gregg Berhalter at Chicago Fire FC in Major League Soccer.

+On 22 June 2026, Çelikkaya was confirmed as manager of Zalaegerszegi TE in Hungary on a one-year deal.
+He replaced compatriot Nuno Campos.